Phi Pu Ya

-Origin And History
+Origins

 The belief in Phi Pu Ya, or ancestral “Grandfather Grandmother Spirits,” is shared across multiple ethnolinguistic communities in Thailand, including Thai, Lao, and Mon peoples.
 It is found throughout the country in the North (e.g., Chiang Mai, Lamphun), Northeast (e.g., Maha Sarakham, Roi Et), Central, and even Southern regions.

 This belief has roots in pre-Buddhist animist traditions, where it was thought that the spirits of deceased elders remained near the household, continuing to influence the health, morality, and fortune of living descendants.
 The spirits are seen not just as protectors, but also as moral overseers of the family.

 Rituals to honor Phi Pu Ya vary by region but commonly include offerings, spirit dances, and communication ceremonies.
 In many communities, women-especially elder daughters are seen as caretakers of these traditions.
 Over time, these animist practices were blended with Theravada Buddhist elements, incorporating monk-led chanting and merit-making.